PolymerLabs/news-docs/docs/using.md

 <!-- toc -->

+You can download the News source code from its [GitHub repository](https://github.com/PolymerLabs/news).
+To build the News app and modify it locally, follow the steps in the README.

 This tutorial will quickly guide you through plugging your own content into the News app and publishing your site.

 To follow it, you’ll need a set of articles in html files, along with all of the images you need to display or link to.

 Notes:

 * This guide is for populating your News app with content.
-To change the look and feel of your app, see the documentation on Theming and styling the News app.
+To change the look and feel of your app, see the documentation on [Theming and styling the News app](theming.md).

-* For information on how the News app was implemented, see the Case Study.
+* For information on how the News app was implemented, see the [Case Study](case-study.md).

 ## Step 1: Change the name of your site